-The vendor must describe how the system can adapt to business necessary interfaces using widely adopted open APIs and standards.
-Additionally, Department of Corrections expects that the vendor will make available/expose software services and publish documentation for those software services that would enable third party developers to interface other business applications.
-A detailed description of system capability shall be included in the proposal.
+The offeror must describe how the system can adapt to business necessary interfaces using widely adopted open APIs and standards.
+Additionally, the Department of Public Safety expects that the offeror will make available/expose software services and publish documentation for those software services that would enable third party developers to interface other business applications.
+A detailed description of system capability must be included in the proposal.